Reviews You Can Rely On

 Credit: Jeremy Benson

 MYX's inclusion of a 6-piece dumbbell set, a kettlebell, resistance band, exercise mat, and foam roller makes the II Plus more than just an exercise bike.
 They provide you with virtually everything you need to outfit a modest home gym and follow along with the OpenFit app's wealth of off-the-bike workouts.
 Since the touchscreen tilts and swivels, you can also orient it however you need, whether you're doing a standing strength workout or yoga on the floor.
 We feel the included extras really add to the MYX bike's versatility and make it an impressive value.
 If you already have your own weights and mats or you simply don't want them, you can save a couple hundred bucks and purchase the bike on its own without the Plus bundle.
-Of course, you could also check out our reviews of the top yoga mats, the best dumbbells, foam rollers and our favorite exercise bands.
+Of course, you could also check out our reviews of the top yoga mats, dumbbells, foam rollers and our favorite exercise bands.

 myx ii plus - the openfit app is less cycling focused than many other apps, but...